FreePYQ logoFreePYQ

 Explanation:

-The core concept is calculating distance using the speed of sound and time.
+Key point: calculating distance using the speed of sound and time.
 The formula used is distance = speed × time.
 The total time for the echo to return is 4 seconds, so the time taken for the sound to reach the cliff is 2 seconds.
 Distance = 320 m/s × 2 s = 640 m.
 Option C is correct because it accounts for the round trip of the sound wave.
 Options A and B are incorrect as they do not consider the full time or miscalculate the one-way distance.
 Option D overestimates the time or speed.

 Question 2